Bryan Reynolds Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Giants' 3.95 team ERA ranks 10th across all MLB pitching staffs.
+- The Giants have a 3.95 team ERA that ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to surrender 93 home runs (one per game), the fifth-fewest in baseball.
+- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (94 total, one per game).

-- Stripling (0-2 with a 6.37 ERA and 34 strikeouts in 41 2/3 innings pitched) makes the start for the Giants, his eighth of the season.
+- Cobb (6-2) gets the starting nod for the Giants in his 17th start of the season.
+He's put together a 2.91 ERA in 89 2/3 innings pitched, with 86 strikeouts.

-- In his most recent appearance on Saturday, the right-hander threw 3 2/3 innings against the Colorado Rockies, allowing two earned runs while surrendering four hits.
+- The right-hander last appeared on Thursday, July 6 against the Seattle Mariners, when he tossed six scoreless innings while giving up six hits.

-- The 33-year-old has put up an ERA of 6.37, with 7.5 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .293 against him.
+- The 35-year-old has a 2.91 ERA and 8.6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.